 Jumping here First Jump Course.

 In the past decade, hundreds of jumpers have participated in our ‘First Jump Course’ at Kjerag.
 During this time, we have developed one of the world’s best base courses for terminal jumping.
+The course is a short specific course focusing at big wall jumping from Kjerag, but we will also introduce the whole aspect of base jumping.
+To learn how to basejump from all cind of fixet objects is a long road, and the best way to learn is to hook up with other experienced jumpers that can mentor you further on the way.

 Courses start on Fridays at 4 pm in June, July and August and first week of September.
 To be sure to secure a slot, we suggest that you to contact the main instructor by e-mail and make an appointment with him.